somu1795/news-aggregator/README.md

 - **Robust Caching**: Uses **Redis** to cache headlines, providing fast responses and reducing load on external news sources.
 - **High Concurrency Ready**: Implements a Redis-based distributed lock to prevent cache stampedes under high load.
 - **Resilient Fetching**: Automatically retries failed requests to RSS feeds and supports fallback URLs for each source.
-- **Containerized & Production-Ready**: Fully containerized with a multi-stage **Docker** build for a small, secure, and fast-starting image.
+- **Containerized & Production-Ready**: Fully containerized with a production-optimized **Docker** build for a small, secure, and fast-starting image.
 - **Orchestrated with Docker Compose**: Services are managed with a single `docker-compose.yml` file for easy setup and deployment.
 - **Secure by Default**: Runs as a non-root user inside the container and uses an internal reverse proxy (**Caddy**) for load balancing.
 - **Monitoring**: Exposes Prometheus metrics for observability via `/metrics`.